List of Dominican submissions for the Academy Award for Best International Feature Film

 The Dominican Republic has submitted films for the Academy Award for Best International Feature Film since 1983.
 (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.)
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-As of 2025, the Dominican Republic has submitted eighteen films, but none of them were nominated.
+As of 2026, the Dominican Republic has submitted nineteen films, but none of them were nominated.

 Submissions

 Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best Foreign Language Film.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 The following is a list of the films submitted by the Dominican Republic in the Best Foreign Language Film category at the Academy Awards.
 All films were produced in Spanish.